 A low-emission future is where we all want to be, but without embracing evolving enhancements in fuel technologies, it will take us much longer to get there.
 Rather than focusing squarely on the fuels of the future, what we should be advocating is the ‘fuels for now’ that will lead the transition to the future energy mix.
 There are only a handful of immediately deployable, drop-in solutions proven to reduce emissions of air pollutants from marine vessels without the need for additional investment.
 And Shell GTL Fuel is one of them.

-Shell GTL Fuel is available exclusively from Certas Energy in the UK.
-As the UK’s largest independent distributor of fuel and lubricants, Certas Energy operates a national network that delivers a competitive, responsive local service.
+As the UK’s largest independent distributor of fuel and lubricants, Certas Energy operates a national network that delivers a competitive, responsive local service, supplying Shell GTL Fuel across the UK.
 Alongside road deliveries to almost every UK port, Certas Energy has marine gas oil bunkering facilities at Pool Wharf, Aberdeen and the Thames, which also supplies Shell GTL Fuel via Thames Marine Services.

 For more information on how cleaner burning fuel can support marine’s transition to a low-emission future, call 0345 601 1880.